-You can apply a range of different fills to layers including a solid color, different types of gradients, pattern or image fill, as well as noise.
+You can apply a range of different fills to layers including a solid color, different types of gradients, an image fill, as well as noise.
 To switch between the different types of fills, click the Fill color button, then choose one of the six icons at the top of the popover.

 From left to right the fill options are:

 - Radial Gradient

 - Angular Gradient

 - Noise Fill

 Note: You can quickly toggle the visibility of all fills from a layer by pressing the F key.